-Residential Permit Parking is a service used to support residents in the vicinity of specified types of development that may influence on-street parking availability due to large numbers of visitors or users.
+Residential Permit Parking is a service provided to support residents in the vicinity of specified types of development that may be influenced by demands for on-street parking.
 The permitted parking system uses a physical permit for on-street parking and seeks to mitigate non-resident use during specific periods of time.

 Not all roadways are candidates for implementation of Residential Permit Parking, as the intent of the program is to minimize the conflict of on-street parking demand between residents and non-residents.
 The program is not intended to assign private on-street parking to residents, address parking conflicts between neighbours, nor address small-scale issues such as noise or potential garbage resulting from negative human behaviours.
 This program should not be expected to eliminate non-resident or public parking, and it does not guarantee residents an on-street parking space.

 Residential Permit Parking Policy

-The Policy was approved by Council on November 26, 2018, and acts as an overarching document that establishes guiding principles, responsibilities, and the level of service that will be applied towards permit parking in St Albert.
-It includes criteria involved for residential permit parking to be approved and service level standards for applying permit parking.
-The Policy is supported by a Residential Permit Parking Process and Guidelines that document how to enact the Policy.
+The Residential Permit Parking Policy was approved by Council on November 26, 2018 and acts as an overarching document that establishes guiding principles, responsibilities, and the level of service that will be applied towards permit parking in St Albert.
+It includes criteria for residential permit parking to be approved and is supported by a Residential Permit Parking Process and Guidelines that document how to enact the Policy.

 Process and Guidelines

-The Residential Permit Parking Process and Guidelines document provide a uniform and consistent approach for the initiation, assessment, public engagement and implementation of Residential Permit Parking.
+The Residential Permit Parking Process and Guidelines provide a uniform and consistent approach for the initiation, assessment, public engagement and implementation of Residential Permit Parking.